What Is Lichen Planus?

 Homeopathic remedies, such as Arsenic album, Sulphur, Natrum muriaticum, Apis Mellifica, Borax, Thuja occidentalis, Kali Chloratum, have been found giving great results through the internal correction of the deranged immunity, which is known to be the basic cause of the disease.

 Duration Of Treatment: The duration of treatment depends on the time since the patient had the disease.
-The more chronic the disease, longer is the treatment required.
-If steroids were used for a longer period in the earlier treatment, the resultant is a complex disease which becomes challenging condition to reverse.
+The more chronic the disease, the longer is the treatment required.
+If steroids were used for a longer period in the earlier treatment, the resultant is a complex disease that becomes a challenging condition to reverse.
 Skin lichen planus is relatively easier to treat than oral lichen planus and lichen planus of the scalp and genitals.

 Our Experience In Treating Lichen Planus At Life Force

 At Life Force, we have been treating cases of Lichen Planus for over 30 years, under the care of Dr. Rajesh Shah.
 We have carefully treated and documented over 5,000 cases of Lichen Planus including all varieties, such as lichen planus affecting the skin, mouth, genitals, nails, and other body parts, as well as Lichen Planus pigmentosa, Lichen planopilaris, and more.

 Using homeopathy, we have observed substantial results in most cases of Lichen Planus.
 Cases of Lichen Planus from across the world have been under our treatment using the online model.
 Of course, hundreds of patients would see us in person at our centers in Mumbai.

 Based on our significant experience, we strongly recommend homeopathy for the treatment of Lichen Planus.